rgeniesse/sensu-stale-silence-check/README.md

 # sensu-stale-silence-check
-A Sensu Go check plugin to send out reminders about stale plugins
+A Sensu Go check plugin to send out reminders about stale silenced entries.